Nadeem743894/Datacentric/docs/0.ProjectManagement/ProjectScoping.md

 ## Step 4: Feature Transformation

 The aim of feature transformation is to ensure that only relevant bits of the data are used to build models and for further analysis.
-This may be annual averages, or principal components.
+This may be annual averages, or principal components, or some other technique to reduce the amount of data whilst maintaining the relevant information.

 * Who will carry out the feature engineering?
 * What tools will be used for feature transformation?